unior-nlp-research-group/TRADISAN/README.md

 Two examples from the dataset
 </p>

-In the TSV file, each row corresponds to a news headline (found in the 'headline' column).
+In the TSV file for headline features, each row corresponds to a news headline (found in the 'headline' column).
 Each sample has, in this order, a unique id number, source, date of publication, url, headline, the 31 feature annotations and the additional annotations at the end, after the 31 features.
 The table has 40 columns in total.

 The dataset is released under Creative Commons license CC BY-NC-SA.